Persistence of stationary motion under explicit symmetry breaking perturbation

 We focus on specific solutions of \eqref{original}, namely equilibria (fixed points under the dynamics) and relative equilibria (group orbits fixed under the dynamics).
-Under a specific non-degeneracy condition on a (relative) equilibrium of the unperturbed Hamiltonian $h$, there is a chance that this (relative) equilibrium persists under a small $H$-perturbation.
+Under a specific non-degeneracy condition on a (relative) equilibrium of the unperturbed Hamiltonian $h$ there is a chance that this (relative) equilibrium persists under an $H$-perturbation.

 Section \ref{s: Persistence of equilibria} is devoted to the question of persistence of equilibria.
-In this case, the required non-degeneracy condition on an equilibrium $m\in M$ of $h$ is a particular case of Morse-Bott condition, when the critical manifold of $h$ is the group orbit $G\cdot m$ (cf. Definition \ref{morse bott non degenerate}).
-We show that at least a certain number of $H$-orbits of equilibria persist under a small $H$-perturbation, in a tubular neighbourhood of $G\cdot m$ (cf. Theorem \ref{crit} and Corollary \ref{persistance of equilibria}).
+The required non-degeneracy condition on an equilibrium $m\in M$ of $h$ is a particular case of the Morse-Bott condition when the critical manifold of $h$ is the group orbit $G\cdot m$ (cf. Definition \ref{morse bott non degenerate}).
+We show that at least a certain number of $H$-orbits of equilibria persist under a small $H$-perturbation in a tubular neighbourhood of $G\cdot m$ (cf. Theorem \ref{crit} and Corollary \ref{persistence of equilibria}).
 This number is the positive integer $\cat_H\left(G/G_m\right)$, which is the $H$-equivariant Lyusternik-Schnirelmann category of the group orbit.
-We present applications of our result, including the problem of an ellipse-shaped planar rigid body moving in a planar irrotational, incompressible fluid with zero vorticity and zero circulation around the body.
+At the end of the section we present applications of this result including the problem of an ellipse-shaped planar rigid body moving in a planar irrotational, incompressible fluid with zero vorticity and zero circulation around the body.